 - The Septic System Alternative for Small Lots

-The Consolidated List of Water Bodies, prepared by the New Hampshire Department of Environmental Services (DES), lists all water bodies protected under the Shoreland Water Quality Protection Act (SWQPA).
+Information in The Consolidated List of Water Bodies, prepared by the New Hampshire Department of Environmental Services (DES), lists all water bodies protected under the Shoreland Water Quality Protection Act (SWQPA).
 These include: Fourth order and greater streams and rivers; Rivers or river segments designated under the Rivers Management and Protection Program; Lakes and ponds greater than 10 acres in size; and Tidal waters subject to the ebb and flow of the tide.
-The DES offers key details in its publication, FAQs about the Shoreland Water Quality Protection Act.
+The DES offers key items of information in its publication, FAQs about the Shoreland Water Quality Protection Act.

 How the Shoreland Protection Act Impacts Waterfront Septic System Requirements

-The Act’s provisions governing wastewater treatment systems on lakefront and tidal/oceanfront property often prompt property owners and prospective owners to seek guidance from septic system designers regarding the viability of system installation on waterfront lots with limited leachfield areas.
+The Act’s provisions governing home wastewater treatment systems on lakefront and tidal/oceanfront property often prompt home owners and prospective homeowners to seek guidance from septic system designers regarding the viability of system installation on waterfront lots with limited leachfield areas.

-For example, before a homeowner can build on a small waterfront lot of 0.5 acres or less, a septic system survey is required.
-A septic designer will evaluate key metrics, including the property’s setbacks (from neighbors, water, etc.); size of the property; soil content and more, to determine if a wastewater treatment system can or cannot be designed for the property.
+For example, before people can build on a small waterfront lot of 0.5 acres or less, a septic system survey is required.
+A septic design team or designer will ask questions and evaluate key metrics, including the property’s setbacks (from neighbors, water, etc.); size of the property; soil content and more, to determine if a wastewater treatment system can or cannot be designed for the property.

-If the septic system designer determines that a traditional septic system cannot fit on the property, then he or she will propose an alternative system that occupies a smaller footprint.
+If the septic system designer or design team determines that a traditional septic system cannot fit on the property, then s/he or they will propose an alternative system that occupies a smaller footprint.